elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 ## 6 Local tasks

-Elixir also ships with the ability of providing local tasks.
-Local tasks can be install from any URL and are available from anywhere within Elixir:
+Elixir also ships with the ability to manage local tasks.
+Local tasks can be installed from any URL and are available from anywhere within Elixir:

     $ mix local.install http://elixir-lang/hello.beam